opensource-cards/binary-ui/packages/binary-ui-components/README.md

 Component style follows a set of rules:
 - Flexbox layout is preferred for all elements
-- When navigating to another page on button press, the direction is associated with
+- When navigating to another page on button press, the direction of the icon button should correspond to animation.
+If next page arrives from the right, use CardsIconArrowRight.
+If next page arrives from the bottom, use CardsIconArrowDown.

 ## Component anatomy